Think hearing loss really doesn’t have an impact on your relationships? You might want to think again.

 When Lorina finally did get hearing aids, she said it rocked her world.

 “I have spent most of my life having people only on my left side because that was my good ear,” Lorina says.
 “Now I can have people on either side of me.
 We have also turned the television way down.
 I had no idea we had the volume cranked up so high.
 One of the funniest things that happened after getting my hearing aids was when I had my son in the car with me and I noticed a rattle in the back of my car.
 When I said something about it, he said, ‘Mom, it’s been there for forever!’”

 Newman says that while getting your hearing checked can be scary, most of her patients who get hearing aids wish they had done it sooner.
 She believes their quality of life improves and their relationship with their loved ones is better as well.

 Communication is key in building and maintaining relationships.
 Anything that hinders it can create loss of connectedness and intimacy.
-Hearing loss is often easy to deal with and improve with a little effort and the help of others who can see or hear things you cannot.
-Don’t let fear or stubbornness put a damper on your relationships or cause you to miss out on what is going on around you.
+Hearing loss is often easy to deal with and improve with a little effort.
+Sometimes it takes the help of others who can see or hear things you cannot.
+Don’t let fear or stubbornness put a damper on your relationships.
+It may cause you to miss out on what is going on around you.

 This article was originally published in the Chattanooga Times Free Press on August 30, 2019.